UNStats/covid-19-response/content/statistical-programmes/using-telephone-interview-for-household-surveys.md

 instance, was developed in part as a response to situations where there were no good population lists to use as a list frame.
 One needs to understand the frame, and then think about what sampling techniques can be applied to it.
-That’s what happened in U.S. telephone sampling
+That’s what happened in United States telephone sampling

 Still, there are common things to keep in mind about telephone frames across countries.